qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/02_vector_data.rst

 effort to create point features than polygon features), and the type of feature (some things like telephone poles just don't make sense to be stored as polygons).

-As we show in Illustration figure_geometry_point_, a point feature has an X, Y and optionally, Z value.
+As we show in illustration figure_geometry_point_, a point feature has an X, Y and optionally, Z value.
 The X and Y values will depend on the **Coordinate Reference System** (CRS) being used.
 We are going to go into more detail about Coordinate Reference Systems in a later tutorial.
 For now let's simply say that